Home

 Yes.
 You can install and use ClickFix along with other plug-ins.

 Why should I register?
-How much does it cost?

 What technique does ClickFix use to detect clicks and pops?

-With some other click and pop removal tools, you may get better results if you first reverse the waveform before processing.
+With some other click and pop removal tools you may get better results if you first reverse the waveform before processing.
 This is not necessary with ClickFix.
 The ClickFix algorithm is symmetrical.
-That means that the results will be of equal quality, whether or not you reverse the waveform before applying ClickFix.
+That means that the results will be of equal quality whether or not you reverse the waveform before applying ClickFix.

 What technique does ClickFix use to repair clicks and pops?